Brian-Kaplan/Flicks/README.md

 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API. (implemented but hard to see)
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error. (will not show if movie data is cached)
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.